- The target user experience

 - Use white labeling to brand your Metabase instance.

-- Set up SSO (SAML, JWT) to link users in your app with your embedded Metabase instance, and attach user attributes to signed tokens.
+- Set up SSO with SAML or JWT to link users in your app with your embedded Metabase instance, and attach user attributes to signed tokens.

 - Use the attributes to sandbox the data to ensure users can only see the data they have permissions to view.